 Scrapbooking Club: This club will teach students the method for preserving personal and family history in the form of a scrapbook.
 It includes memorabilia, photographs, printed media and artwork.
 Scrapbooking is open to grades 5-12.
 Meets on Tuesdays.

 Soccer (Intramural grades 5-8): Students will learn the fundamentals of soccer through drills, games, and other fun activities.
 The soccer club will take place at Riverside Park.
 This club is open to students in grades 5-8.
-Meets on Fridays, if weather permits.
-The Fall program ends November 15, 2019.
+Meets on Fridays.
+The Spring program will start on 4/3/20 if weather permits.

 Wonderful and Wacky World of Clay: Students will have fun learning a variety of hand building techniques to create student driven clay projects under the teacher's guidance.
 All levels are welcome!
 This program is open to students in grades 5-8.
 Wonderful and Wacky World of Clay will be offered in the Fall and again in the Spring on Wednesdays.

 Yearbook Committee: The purpose of the Yearbook Committee is to produce a yearbook that highlights and commemorates the memories of the school year.
 Students will learn to collaborate, take pictures, graphic design, make deadlines, and complete final reviews.
 Students will work with Lifetouch for printing and publishing.
 This program is open to students in grades 7-12.
-Meets on Tuesdays from 3:15-5:00 pm.
+Meets on Tuesdays.

 Springs programs will run from Tuesday, February 4, 2020 through Friday, May 29, 2020